Four Main Types of Budgets/Budgeting Methods

 Imposed budgeting is a top-down process where executives adhere to a goal that they set for the company.
 Managers follow the goals and impose budget targets for activities and costs.
 It can be effective if a company is in a turnaround situation where they need to meet some difficult goals, but there might be very little goal congruence.

 Negotiated budgeting is a combination of both top-down and bottom-up budgeting methods.
-Executives may outline some of the targets they would like hit, but at the same time there is shared responsibility for budget preparation between managers and employees.
-This increased involvement in the budgeting process by lower level employees may make it easier to adhere to budget targets, as the employees feel like they have a more personal interest in the success of the budget plan.
+Executives may outline some of the targets they would like to hit, but at the same time, there is shared responsibility for budget preparation between managers and employees.
+This increased involvement in the budgeting process by lower-level employees may make it easier to adhere to budget targets, as the employees feel like they have a more personal interest in the success of the budget plan.

 Participative budgeting is a roll-up approach where employees work from the bottom up to recommend targets to the executives.
 The executives may provide some input, but they more or less take the recommendations as given by department managers and other employees (within reason, of course).
 Operations are treated as autonomous subsidiaries and are given a lot of freedom to set up the budget.